 - The Maru Africa services are provided from Cape Town, South Africa, and this Agreement is deemed to have been entered into at Cape Town.

 - Notices required by this Agreement shall be in writing and shall be delivered either by personal delivery, fax or by email.
 If delivered by mail, notices shall be sent by any express mail service; or by certified or registered mail, return receipt requested, with all postage and charges prepaid, and shall be deemed to have been received on the 5th Business day after posting.
 Emails and faxes shall be deemed to be received on the Business Day they are sent if sent before 16h00 on that day or on the next Business Day thereafter is sent after 16h00 on a Business Day or if sent on a non-Business Day.

-Maru Telecoms billing terms
+Maru Africa billing terms

-- Maru Telecoms will provide a service to you, as chosen by you, for the period of time (“the Term”) corresponding with the payment plan specific to you or as otherwise specific in the product terms and conditions relating to the particular product or service supplied by Maru Telecoms.
+- Maru Africa will provide a service to you, as chosen by you, for the period of time (“the Term”) corresponding with the payment plan specific to you or as otherwise specific in the product terms and conditions relating to the particular product or service supplied by Maru Africa.
 This contract will be automatically renewed at the end of the Term and each successive renewal term unless terminated.

 Effect of non-payment

 - In the event of non-payment of an invoice by the stipulated Due Date, without prejudice to any other rights that Maru Africa has in terms of this Agreement or in law, Maru Africa reserves the right to hold you liable for the total amount due pursuant to such invoice.